 In order to get away with a perfect murder, a person has to be incredibly lucky.
 For almost nine and one-half years, Jeffrey MacDonald was indeed lucky.
 Bernard Segal had successfully kept him from facing the justice of conviction, and thereby remaining free, but that came to an end in the late afternoon of August 29, 1979, when the jury brought back a verdict of two counts of second degree murder and one count of first degree murder.

 The investigators worked hard gathering the evidence.
 The prosecutors who showed the people why and how the system works are to be commended for their hard work that still stands strong today.
 Jeffrey MacDonald may be able to aggrandize his injuries as life-threatening and cajole his supporters, but he has never been able to do so with the courts.

-In the end, it was Freddy, the loving father of Colette and grandfather to Kimberley and Kristen who describe it best and in words that brings tears to my eyes when he wrote about the intruders in the house the night of the murders-
+In the end, it was Freddy, the loving stepfather of Colette and grandfather to Kimberley and Kristen who describe it best and in words that brings tears to my eyes each time I read what he wrote about the intruders in the house the night of the murders-